kallui/Visto/readme.md

-# Visto, Automatic visual storytelling
+# Visto: Elevating Stories through Visual Alchemy

-## Participated in a hackathon with a team of four and developed Visto, a tool that converts written stories into engaging visual experiences while preserving the essence of the original content
+Welcome to Visto, an innovative tool born out of the collaborative spirit of a four-member team during a captivating hackathon.
+Our mission?
+To breathe life into written tales by seamlessly transforming them into captivating visual experiences, all while preserving the soul of the original narrative.

+## Key Features

-## Utilized GPT-3 to extract essential story elements such as characters, physical descriptions, dialogues, and scene moods from PDF or raw text inputs
+- **GPT-3 Integration:** Visto harnesses the power of GPT-3 to deftly extract vital story elements—characters, physical descriptions, dialogues, and scene moods—from both PDF and raw text inputs.
+This enables a rich understanding of the narrative landscape, setting the stage for the visual enchantment that follows.

-## Generated custom artwork for each character image and scene background using Stable Diffusion AI, incorporating Studio Ghibli's distinctive style

-## Incorporated diverse background music tailored to the mood of each scene, creating an immersive experience (e.g., upbeat music for happy scenes)
+- **Artistic Alchemy with Stable Diffusion AI:** Witness the magic as Visto employs Stable Diffusion AI to craft bespoke artwork for each character and scene background.
+Drawing inspiration from the enchanting style of Studio Ghibli, our tool weaves a visual tapestry that seamlessly blends technology with artistic finesse.

+## Bringing Stories to Life

-## Utilized the Ren'Py python library to transform the extracted story data into a visually stunning and interactive visual novel game
+- **Visual Novel Transformation:** Utilizing the Ren'Py Python library, Visto takes the extracted story elements and breathes life into them, molding them into visually stunning and interactive visual novel games.
+Immerse yourself in a world where narratives transcend the confines of text, inviting you to explore and experience stories in an entirely new dimension.

+Visto is more than just a tool; it's a testament to the fusion of cutting-edge technology and the timeless art of storytelling.
+Join us on this journey as we reimagine narratives, transcending traditional boundaries and ushering in a new era of visual storytelling.